petetuzz/aglobalmagnitude/README.md

 aglobalmagnitude
 ================

-a test project using the domain name aglobalmagnitude as a theme
+a test project using the domain name aglobalmagnitude as a theme.